openfaas/docs/docs/cli/logs.md

 Via an extensible API, OpenFaaS provides access to function logs via the Gateway API and the CLI.
 This provides a simple and consistent way to access function logs regardless of your orchestration provider.

-The official `faas-swarm` and `faas-netes` providers stream logs directly from the cluster API, this means that you will get the same logs as when you use `docker service logs` and `kubectl logs`.
-OpenFaaS only wraps wraps the existing container-native log systems, so you can always access function logs via the orchestration CLIs.
+The log provider for Kubernetes `faas-netes` fetches records directly from the Kubernetes API, so it will give similar output to `kubectl logs -n openfaas-fn deploy/function`.

 The `faas-cli logs NAME` command will stream the logs for the named function.
 By default, it will attempt to follow the logs, but you can control the behavior of the stream using these flags